SKU vs UPC Numbers: Differences & When to Use

 Retailers should use SKU numbers when they receive goods from suppliers.
 This will allow you to stay organized, track stock, and minimize data discrepancies and human error.
 Plus, a well-organized SKU numbering system can keep your warehouse and inventory storage areas easier to navigate.

-And while SKU numbers are great for retailers’ internal tracking processes, they are also customer-facing and friendly for shoppers because savvy online shoppers may search by SKU number to find the best purchase options.
-Plus, associates can more easily find products on the sales floor with a useful SKU numbering system, especially helpful when shoppers ask about availability.
+And, while SKU numbers are great for retailers’ internal tracking processes, they are also customer-facing and friendly for shoppers because savvy online shoppers may search by SKU number to find the best purchase options.
+Plus, associates can more easily find products on the sales floor with a useful SKU numbering system, which is especially helpful when shoppers ask about availability.

 Here are some examples of when you’d need to use an SKU number: